1981 Pacific typhoon season: Severe Tropical Storm Lynn (Elang)

-Tropical Depression Goring

-Goring was a depression that lasted for two days.

 Severe Tropical Storm Maury (Huling)

 On the morning of July 14, satellite imagery revealed an area of convection about 205 km north-northwest of Yap.
 By late on July 16, a mid-level center has formed in association with the thunderstorm complex, which was moving northwest.
 Ship reports indicated the system had become a tropical storm by the morning of July 18.
 Southwesterly vertical wind shear impacted Maury, which led to its tilting to the northeast with height.
 By early on July 19 the wind shear lessened, and the cyclone's structure improved.
 While approaching China, a strong ridge to its northwest deflected the storm on a more westerly heading, sending the center toward Taiwan.
 This ridge also led to weak east-northeasterly vertical wind shear, which halted development.
 By late on July 19, the cyclone's center moved ashore northern Taiwan.
 Heavy rains led to significant flooding and the loss of 38 lives.
+Maury caused ¥41,000 (US$24,000) in damage.
 Moving through the Formosa Strait as a weak tropical storm, Maury made a second landfall near Fu-Chou, China on the morning of July 20.
 Its remains were dragged southwest by an upper cyclone to its southeast back into the Gulf of Tonkin.
 By late on July 23, the circulation center moved back to the north near Yin-Chou, China and dissipated inland late on July 24.
 Its former thunderstorm activity decoupled from the surface center while still offshore and moved inland near Nam Định, Vietnam before dissipating over Laos late on July 24.